Volumes

 Koyeb volumes are block storage devices that can be provisioned to provide persistent storage across deployments.
 Unlike the local ephemeral storage available for Instances, volume storage can be reattached to new deployments, saving important context and configuration that would otherwise be lost.

-Note: Volumes are in private preview and are currently only suitable for testing.
+Note: Volumes are in public preview and are currently only suitable for testing.
 Please back up any data that you cannot afford to lose when using volumes.

 Volume operations